-This is the time for anyone on Medicare to consider whether changes need to be made to their coverage.
-The annual Open Enrollment period ends Dec.
-7th.
-Have you seen commercials advertising how easy it is to change your plan?
+Medicare open enrollment begins October 15 and ends December 7 each year – this is the time for anyone on Medicare to consider whether changes need to be made to their coverage.

 Have you moved?
 Has your health changed?
 Have your prescriptions changed?
 Has your financial situation changed?
 Have you run into problems with finding providers?

 What is Medicare?

 Medicare can seem like an alphabet soup: Parts A and B comprise “traditional” Medicare coverage.
 Part A is for in-patient care and Part B covers out-patient services.
 Part D is for prescription drugs.
 These building blocks of Medicare, however, have deductibles and do not provide 100% coverage.
 Most people opt to supplement traditional Medicare with a Medigap (Supplement) plan or choose a Medicare Advantage plan.

 In all cases, the Part B premium must be paid.
 If you are receiving social security it is debited from your payment.
 If you delay social security you must apply and arrange payment.

 Note: You have 3 months before and 3 months after the month you turn 65 to enroll for the first time.
 If you are eligible for Medicare and did not enroll in Medicare B or Part D during this timeframe, there may be penalties.
 You accrue penalties that will be with you for your lifetime on Medicare Part D, so don’t delay!

 Medicare Advantage programs are available through private health insurance companies with networks of local providers.
 The monthly premiums of these programs can change.
 As a result, you “pay-as-you-go” – a copay or percentage coinsurance each time you access a medical service.